To allow States to elect to observe daylight savings time for the duration of the year, and for other purposes.

 Length: 2 pages

-This bill was introduced on July 11, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 5, 2021, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.